Learn About The Law

 (d) have either:

-(i)(A) graduated from a school of massage having a curriculum which meets standards established by division rule made in collaboration with the board; or
+(i)(A) graduated from a school of massage having a curriculum that meets standards established by division rule made in collaboration with the board and in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act; or

-(B) completed equivalent education and training in compliance with division rule; or
+(B) completed equivalent education and training in compliance with division rule made in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act; or

-(ii) completed a massage apprenticeship program consisting of a minimum of 1,000 hours of supervised training over a minimum of 12 months and in accordance with standards established by the division by rule made in collaboration with the board; and
+(ii) completed a massage apprenticeship program consisting of a minimum of 1,000 hours of supervised training and in accordance with standards established by division rule made in collaboration with the board and in accordance with Title 63G, Chapter 3, Utah Administrative Rulemaking Act; and

-(3) Each applicant for licensure as a massage apprentice shall:
+(3) An applicant for licensure as a massage apprentice shall:

 (a) submit an application in a form prescribed by the division;